xxfoundation/elixxir-docs/multicast_channel.md

 Our multicast channels have just as much privacy protection for the channel senders as ordinary messaging with the mix network.
-However there is somewhat less protection for the channel senders.
+However there is somewhat less protection for the channel receivers.
 This is due to the nature of message pickup in the XX network.
 In order to retrieve the channel messages the receivers must contact one of the five gateways associated with the channel.
 A sufficiently global